5.170 AP1 Copyright Compliance

 Teaching

-Commercial activity - gain of financial rewards form use; e.g., sale of goods, services; advertising; fundraising, etc.
+Commercial activity – gain of financial rewards from use; e.g., sale of goods, services; advertising; fundraising, etc.

 Research/Scholarship/Academics